maxhits/Node.red-poolController/README.md

 # To Do items
+As of 01/17/2024

-  - Still need to fine tune and rework lighting control
+  - Still need to fine tune and rework lighting control - still working on lighting control but does work
-  - Still need to develop Heater control
+  - Still need to develop Heater control - updated and has basic function now
+  - Fixed freeze protection controls
   - Bug search